kimono-koans/httm/README.md

 On some Linux distributions, which include old versions of `libc`, `cargo` may require building with `musl` instead, see the linked [issue](https://github.com/kimono-koans/httm/issues/17).

-## Where do snapshots (your own) come from?
+## Where do (your own) snapshots come from?

-If you'd like to read more about how I create snapshots my own snapshots, you might try my [A Somewhat Opinionated Guide to Effective ZFS Snapshots](https://kimono-koans.github.io/opinionated-guide/).
+If you'd like to read more about how I create snapshots, you might try my [A Somewhat Opinionated Guide to Effective ZFS Snapshots](https://kimono-koans.github.io/opinionated-guide/).

 ## Example Usage